Skip to product information

 WHERE SINGULAR BEGAN

-The Swift was launched in 2006 at a time when 29" wheels were just entering the mainstream.
-The latest Swift draws on that heritage and elevates it to a new level.
+The Swift was the first model launched by Singular in 2006, at a time when 29" wheels were just entering the mainstream.
+The latest Swift, now in it's fifth iteration, draws on that heritage and elevates it to a new level.

 Product Information